zhouxiang19910319/portfolio_5.0/README.md

 ## Challenges I run into when building this site 🤦‍♂️

-* Making an image slider using vanilla Javascript , and makes sure it is responsive... ✅
+* Making an image slider using css , and makes sure it is responsive... ✅
 * Making the whole site responsive. ✅
-* How to handle two column design.
+* How to handle two column design. ✅ (I just used CSS-grid instead of making 2 individual columns)
 * Make project image banner automatically appear whenever your mouse hovers on the image. ✅